adchang/demo_exchange/src/README.md

 - XEntity: Persistence object for the domain data type
 - XContext: Database context
 - XContextFactory: Factory for the database context
+- X:
+    - protobuf for over-the-wire serialization
-- XModel: Client DTO representing the domain data type
+    - POCO representing the domain
-- XViewModel: Client DTO representing the view model
-- XTransformer: Entity to ViewModel transformers
+- XTransformer: Entity/POCO to protobuf transformers
 - XService: Service for the domain
-- XPrivateService: Private API for the domain, for microservices
-- XServiceController: Controller for the service domain
-- XApi: Reference client implementation of the public facing API for the domain
-- XServiceHttp: Reference client impleemntation of the
+- XRequest: protobuf representing the request
-- XServiceResponse: Response object from service processing
+- XResponse: Response object from service processing
 - XBase: Client base class for the domain data type
 - TestX: For testing purposes